Creating a Skills Assessment

 Groups are auto-formed based on the skills you chose for the role.
 You can update the names of the groups, move questions from one group to another, and add new groups if needed.
 When you add a new group, the group will start appearing in the Skills field in the question editor.

 You also have the option to randomize questions within a skill group.
-Slide the toggle button to the right to enable randomization.
+To do so, simply slide the toggle button to the right to enable randomization.
 Once randomization is enabled, you have the option to choose how many questions in that group you want randomized.

 You can choose how to display the results by toggling the Advanced Scoring button to the right.